DannyMang/sfhacks2025/README.md

 - Audio-to-lip sync with Wav2Lip integration
 - Facial landmark detection via MediaPipe
 - Frame interpolation for smooth video at reduced computational cost
-- TensorRT optimization for inference speedup
+- TensorRT optimization for inference speedup (when available)
+- Cross-platform support (macOS, Linux, Windows)
+- Graceful fallback to CPU mode when GPU is not available

 ## Setup Instructions

 ### Prerequisites

-- NVIDIA GPU with at least 8GB VRAM (recommended 16GB+)
+- NVIDIA GPU with at least 8GB VRAM (recommended 16GB+) or CPU for development
-- CUDA 11.8+ and cuDNN installed
+- CUDA 11.8+ and cuDNN installed (for GPU acceleration)
 - Python 3.8+

 ### Installation